 ___ Make certain outlets or extension cords are not overloaded.

 ___ Paint or wallpaper should not be chipping or peeling.
+Be sure the paint doesn't contain lead.

 ___ Keep purses, backpacks, and other portable storage bags out of a child's reach.
 They may contain medicines, penknives, hard candies, and other items that may harm children.